Modern Slavery involves recruiting and moving people using threats, deception and coercion to exploit them.

 Spotting the signs

-There are a number of signs that could indicate that someone is a victim of slavery.
+There are a number of signs that could indicate that someone is a victim of Modern Slavery.
 They may:

 Sexual exploitation can happen to women, men and children of both sexes, and it involves any non-consensual or abusive sexual acts.
 This includes, but isn't limited to, prostitution, escort work and pornography.